kazaxc/dotfiles/README.md

 # Dotfiles

-Dotfiles for my Arch Linux install
+Dotfiles for my Arch Linux install and a simple guide on how to use and install them.

-Features:
+**Features:**
   - Terminal - Kitty
   - Shell - Bash
   - Window Manager - DWM
-  - Wallpaper - Feh
+  - Wallpaper Display- Feh
-  - Visualiser - Cava
+  - Audio Visualiser - Cava

-Guide:
+## Guide:
   First you need to edit '.xinitrc' to change xrandr to the settings that best suit your monitor and if you wish to use a different wallpaper edit line 2 so that feh loads your desired wallpaper file.